lokijota/azureftp-for-sharepoint/README.md

 Code is developed in .Net 4.5/x64.

-Current status as of 2013.04.03:
+Current status as of 2013.04.04:
 - created all the placeholder projects for the server-side;
-- instaler for windows service working and services responding (not still wired to SB);
+- instaler for windows service working and ui tunned and services responding (not still wired to SB);
 - service/data contracts still in early draft forms;
 - sharepoint library started, still in early tests
+- logging with log4net configured

 See the wiki and issue list for more information.